whitesource-ps/tools-python/README.md

 # How to run tests

-Tests framework is using pytest
+The tests framework uses pytest.

 ```
 pip install pytest